Elanis/drone-sonar-plugin-shellbash/README.md

+**Note:** This version adds shellbash executable to analyse shell scripts.
+If you don't need shellbash, use the default image

 # drone-sonar-plugin
 The plugin of Drone CI to integrate with SonarQube (previously called Sonar), which is an open source code quality management platform.